TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Installation

-Make sure you have [Node.js](http://nodejs.org/) installed.
+- Make sure you have [Node.js](http://nodejs.org/) installed

+- Upgrade your operating system to macOS High Sierra 10.13.4 or newer

-Download Xcode 10 beta and put it in `/Applications/`
+- Download Xcode 10 beta and put it in `/Applications/`

 ```
 https://developer.apple.com/download/
 ```

-Link to the beta version instead of the normal version
+- Link to the beta version instead of the normal version

 ```
 sudo xcode-select --switch /Applications/Xcode-beta.app
 ```

-Construct a new `USDA` using `gltf-to-usdz` and run it through the `usdz_converter`.
+- Construct a new `.usda` using `gltf-to-usdz` and run it through the `usdz_converter`

 ```
 node ./bin/gltf-to-usdz.js -i ./assets/DamagedHelmet/DamagedHelmet.gltf -o ./assets/DamagedHelmet.usda && xcrun usdz_converter ./assets/DamagedHelmet.usda ./assets/DamagedHelmet.usdz
 ```

-Which should result into the following output
+- On succes the following should be outputted to the console

 ```
 2018-06-20 17:21:23.364 usdz_converter[82749:13335731]